malahx/StockRT/README.md

 #### How to install it?

 Unzip all files.
-Put the RemoteTech_Stock folder in your KSP/GameData folder.
+Put the StockRT folder in your KSP/GameData folder.

-#### How to install it?
+#### How to update it?

 Unzip all files.
-Put the RemoteTech_Stock folder in your KSP/GameData folder.
+Merge the new StockRT folder with the old folder which is in your KSP/GameData folder

 #### How to uninstall it?

-You need to delete the RemoteTech_Stock folder in your KSP/GameData folder.
+You need to delete the StockRT folder in your KSP/GameData folder.

 #### Troubleshooting?